 When signing up for a Plusnet broadband package you’ll also get a phone line - the prices displayed on Broadband Genie are the cost of both the line rental and broadband.
 Some packages provide internet only, others include inclusive calls, if not you’ll simply pay only for the calls you make.

 Additionally, you can choose to pay the phone line rental in advance and receive a discount on the equivalent monthly cost.

 Plusnet operates a TV service using YouView boxes to offer premium channels and on-demand content in addition to Freeview broadcasts.
 There’s a choice of a basic YouView box without recording, or a YouView+ box with a hard drive for up to 300 hours of TV.

 At present this is not a widely publicised offering.
-To get Plusnet TV you must have a Plusnet Fibre connection and order it direct from Plusnet.
+To get Plusnet TV you must have a Plusnet Fibre connection and order it directly from Plusnet.

 Plusnet broadband coverage and speed

 As a reseller of BT Openreach services Plusnet broadband is available to the vast majority of homes in the UK - you simply need to be within range of a BT telephone exchange.

 When comparing broadband deals enter your postcode into our comparison table to filter the offers by availability.
 To find out more about broadband coverage visit our local broadband page, where you’ll find links to helpful resources and guides for specific towns and cities.

 Plusnet broadband speed

 Plusnet broadband deals are available with the following speeds: